Zackio/wpedit/readme.md

-THIS IS IN DEVELOPMENT

 This package for the Atom editor allows you to fetch, update and create posts from within Atom.

-It's functional, but it's early days.
+If you would prefer to write your posts or pages in a text editor, then this plugin is for you.

-This is a fun side project for me, controbutions welcome.
+This is a fun side project for me, contributions welcome.

 ## Why?